harlanx/gardening_shop/README.md

 A responsive and adaptive Home Page of a shopping site themed for Gardening Products created using Dart with Flutter SDK for Web.

+All assets except the icons does not belong to me.
+Only used for educational purposes only.

 ## Previews

 ### Desktop